I’m Vivian.

 Running workshops are hard.

-This was my first time designing and leading a workshop and the Community Lead was there with me every step on the way to provide insight and moral support.
+This was my first time creating and leading a workshop and the Community Lead was there with me every step on the way to provide insight and moral support.
 It was a very worthwhile challenge as I learned how to structure one and to make it fun as time went on.

 Be more explicit and transparent.